BlueBrain/sonata-extension/source/recipe.rst

   where :math:`ca` denotes the simulated calcium concentration in millimolar and :math:`y` a scalar such that at :math:`ca = 2.0:\ u_\text{final} = u`.
 (Markram et al., 2015)
-- `model_template`, to specify the filename stub (without a final extension) that should appear in the field with the same name in the corresponding SONATA edge file.
+- `connection_model`, to specify the filename stub (without a final extension) that should appear in the field with the same name in the corresponding SONATA edge file.
 Presence of this attribute will suppress creating the `syn_type_id` field in the edge file.